Clinical Practice Supports image

-This guide contains the mandatory education and other resources required for Regulated Health Care Providers and Unlicensed Health Care Providers to implement COVID-19 swab collection.
+Education and resources required for Regulated Health Care Providers and Unlicensed Health Care Providers to implement respiratory infection specimen collection.

-Testing for COVID-19 is a key strategy in Nova Scotia’s Public Health response to the 2020 pandemic.
-Persons are tested for COVID-19 for the following reasons:
+Testing for respiratory infections is a key strategy for Nova Scotia’s Public Health.
+Persons are tested for respiratory illness such as COVID-19 and influenza for the following reasons:

-• Exposure to COVID-19 (household contacts and people who spend time with others who are at risk of severe disease)
+• Exposure to respiratory infections (household contacts and people who spend time with others who are at risk of severe disease)

 For more information on testing:

-The main COVID testing offered at COVID-19 Testing Centres is PCR testing.
-During times of COVID surge, or as directed by Public Health, POCT testing may also be offered.
+The main type of test offered at Testing Centres is PCR testing.
+During times of increased reported community respiratory infections, or as directed by Public Health, point of care testing or rapid tests may also be offered.

 PCR Test

-Rapid antigen testing has become a common tool for Nova Scotians to determine if they have COVID-19, helping to prevent further spread of the virus.
+Rapid antigen testing has become a common tool for Nova Scotians to determine if they have respiratory infections such as COVID-19.
+Knowing results can help to prevent further spread of the virus.
+Rapid tests are only validated for COVID-19.

 Rapid tests are safe, easy to use, and provide results within 10 to 20 minutes.
 Rapid tests (also referred to as Point-of-Care Tests) can be done at home by someone who is not a health care professional by using the swab in the kit to collect a sample from your throat and each nostril.
 It is very important to read the instructions carefully for the specific rapid test you are using because there are small differences between different types.
 Rapid tests can be used for all ages.